Affectionate Yet Independent!

 The brush coat sheds a light amount year round, while the horse coat has periods of heavy molting.
 Both coats

 can benefit from the use of a FURminator

 to remove dead hair and keep the coat healthy.

-Maintenance includes brushing, attention to cleanliness of the wrinkled areas, nail clipping, ear cleaning, and bathing as
+Maintenance includes brushing, attention to cleanliness of the wrinkled areas, nail clipping, ear cleaning

 The Sharpei dog can be affected by malformations of the eyelids, a condition which needs to be surgical corrected to prevent ulcerations on the eyes.
 Some dogs may also suffer from hereditary skin problems.
 There is also a tendency toward demodectic mange.
 Hip dysplasia is another potential problem.

 Most importantly, Sharpei dogs are at risk for the hereditary disease of Familial Shar-Pei Fever

 which can lead to renal amyloidosis - the abnormal accumulation of amyoloid protein around the body.
 The propensity for this disease is carried in the genes to a greter or

 lesser degree in all lines of the breed.